obvonage/deved-platform/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 ### Model Generation

 Next, we will generate a model to hold and manipulate the watch party information.
+This will also create an associated `watch_parties` table in our database.
 In order to connect to users to the same video call, we will need to pass Vonage Video API the `session_id`.
 From the command line execute the following:

 `rails g model WatchParty session_id:string`

-Before we run the migration to create this data type in our database, we'll need to update in the migration to ensure that sessions don't default to null when need to retrieve them.
+Before we run the migration to create this column in our database, we'll need to update in the migration to ensure that sessions don't default to null when need to retrieve them.

 Open the `db/migrate` directory and find the file called:  TIMESTAMP_create_watch_parties.rb